Creature Comfort Therapy

 Psychotherapy with Lou Ursa, LMFT

 Who I work with: Those who reach out to me tend to be creative, queer, autistic, &/or ADHD.
 Most have histories of childhood abuse and childhood emotional neglect.
-These are all experiences that I personally identify with.

 What I can help with: Common struggles faced by folks I work with include anxiety, depression, OCD, executive functioning challenges, self-esteem issues, CPTSD/PTSD, social/relationship struggles, dissociative tendencies, and stress related to life transitions or loss of direction.